amukherj/envoygrpc/README.md

 4. The Secrets Discovery Service implementation is under `cmd/sds` and is deliberately kept simple.

+Self-signed certificates are automatically generated as part of the build process.
+Look at the Makefile to understand what's going on.
+This also means that you should have OpenSSL installed on your dev box.

 ## Building
 To build the binaries just do the following.